rdswyc/DataStructures/README.md

 Sample pointer types, with memory allocation and management.

 * **Queue**
+A First-In-First-Out list, where the first item to be added will be the first one removed.
-First-In-First-Out list, implemented using pointers.
+It is implemented using pointers.

 * **Stack**
+Last-In-First-Out list, where the last item to be added will be the fist one removed.
-Last-In-First-Out list, implemented using pointers.
+It is implemented using pointers.

 * **Linked list**
 List opened in both ends, allowing insertions and removals at any element, as well as searching.